Greenland Ice

 This graph shows the movement over time of the mass of the Greenland ice sheet, measured in thousands of millions of tons (gigatons).

-“On average in the summer, about half of the surface of Greenland’s ice sheet naturally melts.
+“On average, in the summer, about half of the surface of Greenland’s ice sheet naturally melts.
 At high elevations, most of that meltwater quickly refreezes in place.
 Near the coast, some of the meltwater is retained by the ice sheet and the rest is lost to the ocean.
-But in 2012, the extent of ice melting at or near the surface jumped dramatically.
+But in 2012, the extent of surface ice melting jumped dramatically.
 According to satellite data, an estimated 97 percent of the ice sheet surface thawed at some point in mid-July.”
-NASA: Greenland Melt: 24 July 2012

 Dangers

 Greenland is warming significantly.
-This warming is a danger for all sea-side cities.
-If the whole Greenland Ice Sheet melted, the sea level would rise about 6 meters.
+This warming is a danger to all seaside cities.
+If the entire Greenland Ice Sheet melted, global sea level would rise by about 6 meters.

 It is not sustainable for us to have the Greenland ice sheet losing 258,000 million tons of ice each year and showing dramatic signs of more rapid melting.